luckyteos/notes/Operating System Notes.md

 					* When program that does not usually need a window needs to show a window in a particular situation

 ### Loading
-**Loader:** Loads the PE image into the process's virtual memory, al
+**Loader:** Loads the PE image into the process's virtual memory, along with its associated resources (imports etc)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODYxMjgxNzA2LDE2MDUyMTE3NzgsMTg3ND
+eyJoaXN0b3J5IjpbLTIyOTQyNjc0NCwxNjA1MjExNzc4LDE4Nz
-cyMjAxNywxMjE0MTg0MDczXX0=
+Q3MjIwMTcsMTIxNDE4NDA3M119
 -->